 4.14 This view represents users of a local Public Right of Way.
 As a result, it has a high susceptibility to change and visual sensitivity is considered to be High.
-The foreground is formed by a small agricultural field that slopes south-eastwards and is bordered by matures trees and hedgerows.
-Beyond this the Site and be glimpsed between the intervening vegetation.
+The foreground is formed by a small agricultural field that falls within the proposed Development site boundary.
+This field slopes away south-eastwards and is bordered by matures trees and hedgerows.
+Beyond this the part of the existing AAD Site can be glimpsed between intervening vegetation.
 The backdrop is made up of undulating agricultural land.